cat-j/pbcrypt/draft.md

     - First step of the f calculation: selection table E, probably a bit shuffle
     - XOR it with the corresponding key
     - Replace each resulting 6-bit block with a 4-bit block

+# How John the Ripper does all the horrible stuff

+John actually keeps a key buffer - it doesn't really bother with key generation.
+No idea where it gets the keys from.
+It's also built to run on several nodes, which again is well outside the scope of this project.

+Wait... the function `inc_key_loop` seems to indicate that John actually does brute force keys.
+Maybe I could just assume something outside my cracker is brute forcing the keys and focus on optimising encryption.

+John has something called _incremental mode_, which is more advanced than wordlist mode and actually tries all possible character combinations.
+It's absolutely outside this work's scope and one can assume it doesn't even terminate a lot of the time, so I could just limit myself to wordlist mode - incremental is the best for an industrial password cracker, but not for a uni project which will need to be carefully tested and have its performance measured.